 Final thoughts

-With 2022 right around the corner, B2B marketers need to consider how they’re going to implement their social media strategy to ensure they’ve surviving and thriving in an ever-changing landscape of trends.
+B2B marketers need to consider how they will implement their social media strategy to ensure they survive and thrive in an ever-changing landscape of trends.

-Today more than ever buyers are interested in digital channels and more bite-sized, creative content, so marketers must be prepared to embrace these shifts in customer attitudes if you want to meet your social media goals in 2022.
+Today more than ever buyers are interested in digital channels and more bite-sized, creative content, so marketers must be prepared to embrace these shifts in customer attitudes if they want to meet their social media goals in 2023 and 2024.